A tiny Windows program for pleasant and enhanced reading and browsing of comics and other images

 V to Very quickly paste the contents of the clipboard to the current comic's alt text.

-PLEASE BE ADVISED: There is no confirmation for overwriting or deleting the alt text.
+WARNING: There is no confirmation for overwriting or deleting the alt text.
 This is for expediting adding alt text en masse.
 If there's a chance you might lose something important, be sure you have a backup.

 Default folder is saved in main program directory as default.txt.
 Delete this file or press